 What have we done?

-In its lifetime the charity has awarded over 400 grants to universities, medical schools and research institutes across the UK, investing a total of over £60 million in breast cancer research.
+In its lifetime the charity has awarded over 400 grants to universities, medical schools and research institutes across the UK and Ireland, investing a total of over £60 million in breast cancer research.

 Our logo is a jigsaw piece, symbolising the missing piece of the puzzle that is the cure for breast cancer.
 In the same way that breast cancer is not one disease, there will not be one cure.
 Each research project is another piece of the puzzle that will help us to overcome and outlive breast cancer.